Healthier United 501 (c)(4)

 CHAIR

-Mike Dino is a Colorado native and government affairs specialist and has 25 years of experience advising public sector clients on matters pertaining to local, state and federal governments.
-He assists clients in developing and implementing strategies that help them achieve their policy objectives with public officials.
-Mr. Dino focuses primarily on relationship development activities, network building and issues management.
-He works extensively with local government clients, counseling them on funding and partnering opportunities with federal government agencies.
-From 2007 to 2008, Mr. Dino was the CEO of the Denver Convention Host Committee where he headed up a team that raised $55 million, managed 14,000 volunteers, and produced events hosting 50,000 Democratic National Convention guests.
+Mike is a Colorado native and government affairs specialist with 35 years of experience advising on matters pertaining to local, state and federal governments.
+He was a principal with the global law firm, Squire Patton Boggs, for 28 years, using his public policy expertise to advocate for clients on funding, projects and issues.
+Mike spent two years as the CEO of the 2008 Denver Convention Host Committee that raised $55 million, managed 14,000 volunteers, and produced events hosting 50,000 Democratic National Convention guests.
 He served as a senior aide to Denver Mayor Wellington Webb from 1991 to 1997.
 He is also a political campaign expert, having been a top executive or advisor in local, state and national campaigns.
-In 2003, Mr. Dino was the campaign chair for Denver’s mayor, John Hickenlooper.
-In 2006, he was a campaign advisor to Colorado Governor, Bill Ritter, and participated in the transition team for information technology matters.
+In 2003, Mike was the campaign chair for Denver’s mayor, John Hickenlooper.
+Mike is a regular political analyst with CBS Colorado and iHeartRadio station, KOA.

 ORLANDO PADILLA JR.